gvwilson/sensibleadventures/nardica/nardica.md

 but the thought of Wales not saying anything if she did made her decide not to.

-Aunt Naggie made curry for dinner.
+Aunt Naggie made curry and tea for dinner.
-"Just for you," she whispered, shaking a little of Mrs. Sandhu's special curry powder onto Iffy's when Uncle Jack's back was turned and then tucking the jar back into her apron.
+"Just for you," she whispered, placing a steaming mug of sweetened dark tea in front of her foster daughter when Uncle Jack's back was turned and then tucking the jar back into her apron.
 The smell of synthetic coconut milk,